ari4java/ari4java/NEWVERSION.md

 When adding a new version of the ARI:

-- Copy the files from "Asterisk/rest-api/api-docs to the right foolder under "codegen_data"
+- Copy the files from "Asterisk/rest-api/api-docs" to the right folder under "codegen_data"
 - Add the ARI version in run.java under the code generator
+- Create folders like "generated.ARI_1_2_3", "generated.ARI_1_2_3.actions" and "generated.ARI_1_2_3.models"
+  or the code generator will fail
 - Run the code generator

 In the main source tree: